 According to BANT (British Association for Nutrition and Lifestyle Medicine), we should be choosing minimally processed foods that have fewer than five ingredients.

-Nutritional Therapy and Dietetics at Benenden Hospital
+Nutritional therapy at Benenden Hospital

 For more information, contact us via Livechat or call our Private Patient team on 01580 363158 to see what we can do for you.